Clinical Practice Guideline Manual

 b.
 Board of Directors

 The AAFP Board of Directors reviews the guideline.
 Any questions from the Board are addressed by the GDG, and staff at the AAFP.
-Upon approval from the Board, the guideline is sent to collaborators for possible endorsement.

 c.
 Endorsement by collaborators